zyedidia/generic/rope/README.md

 ## type [Node](<https://github.com/zyedidia/generic/blob/master/rope/rope.go#L45-L50>)

-A Node in the rope structure\.
-If the kind is tLeaf\, only the value and length are valid\, and if the kind is tNode\, only length\, left\, right are valid\.
+A Node in the rope structure.
+If the kind is tLeaf, only the value and length are valid, and if the kind is tNode, only length, left, right are valid.

 ```go
 type Node[V any] struct {